 - Identify a commercial money transfer company that operates in/near the city where the individual is located.
 There are money transfer cost comparison tools online to help you identify your best option.
 NOTE: The individual must typically present identification to collect funds; this channel may not be an option if identification is lost or stolen.

-As a last resort, the Department of State may be able to help family and friends transfer funds through our office in Washington, D.C. to a U.S. embassy or consulate abroad.
+Department of State: As a last resort, the Department of State may be able to help transfer funds through our office in Washington, D.C. to a U.S. embassy or consulate abroad.
 The U.S. citizen who is abroad should contact the Embassy or Consular Agency to inquire about eligibility requirements and additional details.
-You can send an email to ConsularLaPazACS@state.gov or call (591-2) 216-8000.
 The Department of State charges a $30 processing fee to set up an account and transfer funds overseas per fiscal year (October 1 – September 30).
-Therefore, when sending money for the first time, please add $30 for the State Department’s processing and account set-up fee to the amount you intend to send the recipient.
 If your account remains open and in use for an additional fiscal year or is transferred to another overseas consular district then an additional $30 fee must be assessed.
+When sending money for the first time, please be sure to add $30 for the State Department’s processing and account set-up fee to the amount you intend to send the recipient.

 Cochabamba: 911 | +591 (4)455-8080